clairehopfensperger/SnakeGame/README.md

 <h1 align="center">🐍 Snake Game</h1><br>

+(‼️DISCLAIMER‼️: This whole repository is a work in progress but I wanted the link to this repository on my personal repository to work so here it is :) )

 ## 🌿 About the Class
 #### AP Computer Science Principles
 I took this course during my senior year at Ravenwood High School (2020-2021), and I created this project as my final project that I submitted for the AP exam at the end of the year.
-Throughout the year we learned the basics of Javascript and how to use it to create different kinds of simple apps.
+Throughout the year we learned the basics of Javascript and how to use it to create different kinds of simple apps by following a course on [code.org](https://studio.code.org/courses).
 <br><br><br>

 ## 🍏 About the Project